-Unsupervised learning is where the training data given does not include any desired outputs at all.
+Unsupervised learning is where the training data are given does not include any desired outputs at all.

 Reinforced learning is the hardest form of machine learning and involves giving rewards from a sequence of actions.
 This is by a long way the most ambitious type of machine learning.

 To get a machine to learn we also need to give them an algorithm to work with.
 There is a multitude of ways to achieve machine learning using algorithms such as deep learning, decision trees, neural networks, and K-means clustering.